donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 The top 5 counties are Polk, Linn, Scott, Johnson and Black Hawk.
 This strongly correlates with the population size of each county.

-For full data output, see [sheet 05](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1688657117).
+&rarr; For full data output, see [sheet 05](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1688657117).